Bambi: The Legend of Lance Alworth

 “For your big brown eyes and the way you move.” answered Flowers.

 Alworth hated the nickname, but the name stuck.
-The grace in which Lance played football, running, jumping, and dodging as a young deer is a perfect image.
+The grace in which Lance played football, running, jumping, and dodging as a young deer was the perfect image.

 With the incredible numbers put up in the passing game in the last 20 years, most of Alworth’s numbers seem rather pedestrian.
 But is that fair to players of his era?

 Even with the explosion of passing yardage in the years since his retirement in 1972 he still either holds or shares five NFL records:

-Most games with 200 or more receiving yards: 5 (Calvin Johnson)
+Most games with 200 or more receiving yards: 5 ( tied with Calvin Johnson)

-Most consecutive seasons with 11 or more TD receptions: 4 (Marvin Harrison, Art Powell)
+Most consecutive seasons with 11 or more TD receptions: 4 (tied with Marvin Harrison, Art Powell)

 Most consecutive seasons with 12 or more TD receptions: 3 (tied with four others)

-Most consecutive seasons with 13 or more TD receptions: 3 (Jerry Rice, Terrell Owens)
+Most consecutive seasons with 13 or more TD receptions: 3 (tied with Jerry Rice, Terrell Owens)

 And most impressive of all he holds the record, alone, for most long pass receptions (70+ yards) in a career: 12.